qasimushtaq/alarabigym/README.md

 ## Credits

 ### Content
-- The text for the pages has been taken from the business website of [L&M Property cleaning Services](https://lmcleaningservices.co.uk/)
-- The main image idea has been taken from Code institute Love Running Project.
+- The images has been taken from different gyms and google images .
-- The contact us form code has been taken from [Codepen](https://codepen.io/codeconvey/pen/bGdYvw)
+- BMI calculator has been taken from https://www.codewithrandom.com/2023/05/07/bmi-calculator-javascript-bmi-calculator-code-codewithrandom/
 - [W3Schools](w3schools.com) is used to get help for the project.

-### Media
-- The photos used are taken from [Google Images](https://www.google.com/search?q=cleaning+service+images&biw=1536&bih=746&sxsrf=APwXEde9bapiLvNkMqHQew_EkPmYlBBRyg:1685216163676&source=lnms&tbm=isch&sa=X&ved=2ahUKEwjDzbi2n5b_AhU7VaQEHeJQBmUQ_AUoAXoECAEQAw#imgrc=OxYVENRLDAL3TM)